Convex geometry over ordered hyperfields: Ordered hyperfields

 As discussed in Example~\ref{ex:tropical+quotients}, we can view $\RR \rtimes \ZZ$ as $\RR[[t^\ZZ]]$ in which we only remember the leading term.
 When we take the sum of two series $\gamma, \gamma'$, the leading term $\lt(\gamma + \gamma')$ is completely determined by $\lt(\gamma)$ and $\lt(\gamma')$ if and only if $\lt(\gamma') \neq -\lt(\gamma)$.
 If the leading terms cancel, $\lt(\gamma + \gamma')$ could be any term whose exponent is smaller.
 As the hyperfield does not see this information about $\gamma$ and $\gamma'$, the output is the set of all possibilities.
 The same viewpoint can be taken for $\TT$ and $\TT\RR$: in $\TT$ the hyperfield only sees the leading power of $\gamma$, while in $\TT\RR$ the hyperfield only sees the sign and the leading power of $\gamma$. \end{example}

 Theorem~\ref{thm: stringent+classification} gives examples of ordered stringent hyperfields that are not ordered fields.
-Moreover, we have seen examples of ordered factor hyperfields that do not arise as ordered stringent hyperfields: see Example~\ref{ex:uncountable} and the upcoming Example~\ref{ex:finite+ordered}.
+Moreover, we have seen examples of ordered quotient hyperfields that do not arise as ordered stringent hyperfields: see Example~\ref{ex:uncountable} and the upcoming Example~\ref{ex:finite+ordered}.
 This gives the inclusion of classes in Figure~\ref{fig:classes}.
-However, not all of these inclusions are strict: we do not know of any ordered hyperfields that cannot arise as ordered factor hyperfields.
-There does exist examples of hyperfields that are not factor hyperfields (see~\cite{MAS,Baker+Jin:21}), but to our knowledge none of them are real.
+However, not all of these inclusions are strict: we do not know of any ordered hyperfields that cannot arise as ordered quotient hyperfields.
+There does exist examples of hyperfields that are not quotient hyperfields (see~\cite{MAS,Baker+Jin:21}), but to our knowledge none of them are real.

 \begin{question} Does there exist an ordered hyperfield that cannot be realised as the quotient of an ordered field? \end{question}

 We end this section by noting that certain standard behaviour of ordered fields need not hold for ordered hyperfields.
 An ordered field must be infinite, however the sign hyperfield proves that this need not be the case for ordered hyperfields.
 The following example shows that this is not the only one, by constructing an infinite family of ordered hyperfields of finite size.